FurkanOzkaya/url_shortener/README.md

 - Easly run **start_deploy_k8s.sh** script.

-Note: Script writed with helm be sure you have helm and k8s on your computer.
+Note: Script wrote with helm be sure you have helm and k8s on your computer.

 - Install mongodb
 ```